MOVIE RECCOS, MOVIES

 14. The 39 Steps (1935)

-best hitchcock suspense movies
+best hitchcock movies

 13. Dial M for Murder (1954)

 Starring Grace Kelly as Margot Wendice, Dial M for Murder tells the story of Tony (Ray Milland) plotting to kill his wife, after he finds out about her affair.
-He seeks the help of an old friend Charles (Anthony Dawson) to help him execute a sinister plan.
+He seeks the help of an old friend Charles to help him execute a sinister plan.
 But plans go awry when Margot manages to fend off her attacker, killing him.
 Tony tries to cover up his crime and frame Margot, while the Chief Inspector (John Williams) from Scotland Yard investigates the murder.

 12. Foreign Correspondent (1940)